lisa-lumos/Snowflake/05-using-snowflake.md

 ## Snowsight
 ### Worksheets Tab
-- create, view, and manage worksheets
+- create, view, rename, duplicate and manage worksheets
 - search worksheets/dashboards
 - create folders (folder's role affects all worksheets in it)
-- import worksheets
+- import sql into worksheets from file
 - share worksheets/folders with other users in the account (they can view/run)

 With a worksheet, you can:
+- edit and run query
+- choose current database and schema (context/namespace)
+- choose role and warehouse for this worksheet
+- view previous versions of this worksheet
+- filter the results of a query
+- see, download, and share query results to other users that has the same role with this worksheet
+- see query details
+- view database objects, place their names in the worksheet
+- add columns of view/table into worksheets
+- view object definition

 ## Classic Web Interface